nathanjones4323/ca_teacher_salaries_2020_2021/README.md

 In addition to the school district data, we also utilized the [geographic county data](https://gis.data.ca.gov/datasets/8713ced9b78a4abb97dc130a691a8695/explore) (also found on CDE website) to view teacher salaries at the county level.

+#### Note
+The data given by the CDE is in a MS Access Database format, which is slightly challenging if you don't use MS Access.
+To get around using MS Access, I simply opened the database inside [DBeaver (Free / Open Source Universal Database Tool)](https://dbeaver.io/), and exported the tables I needed in **`.csv`** format.
+These are the csv files listed inside of the **`data`** directory.
+The database documentation can be found on the link to the database listed above (README file on CDE's website).

 ## Goal